-You can use your Best Buy credit card both in store and online before it arrives.
+You can use your Best Buy® Credit Card both in store and online before it arrives.
 To make purchases in a Best Buy store, you’ll need to bring your ID so Best Buy can look up your account and verify you’re authorized.
 To do so online, you first have to save the card as your primary payment method in your Best Buy online account.
-After that, you’ll be able to make purchases on bestbuy.com before your card comes.
-Your card should arrive 10 business days after approval.
+After that, you’ll be able to make purchases on bestbuy.com before your get your physical card.
+Your new card should arrive in the mail within 10 business days after approval.

 Tell the Best Buy cashier you’d like them to look up your account.